selfire1/goodsidian/README.md

 **Disclaimer**: Never run a script without knowing what it does.
 Make sure you understand the script and back up your vault.
 I use this script on my own vault but cannot guarantee no data losses or unintended changes.

+If you find value in this resource, consider sponsoring my next book on Patreon.

 ## Setting up the script
 ## Variables
 You can find the url to your Goodreads RSS feed by navigating to one of your shelfes and clicking the "RSS" button at the bottom of the page.